Randal Grichuk Player Props: Rockies vs. Red Sox

 - The Red Sox pitching staff ranks 14th in the league with a collective 8.7 strikeouts per nine innings.

-- The Red Sox have a 4.53 team ERA that ranks 21st across all league pitching staffs.
+- The Red Sox's 4.55 team ERA ranks 23rd across all league pitching staffs.

-- Red Sox pitchers combine to rank 22nd in baseball in home runs given up (84 total, 1.3 per game).
+- The Red Sox rank 22nd in baseball in home runs surrendered (84 total, 1.2 per game).

-- The Red Sox are sending Crawford (1-3) out to make his fifth start of the season.
-He is 1-3 with a 3.44 ERA and 36 strikeouts in 36 2/3 innings pitched.
+- Whitlock (3-2 with a 4.78 ERA and 26 strikeouts in 32 2/3 innings pitched) gets the start for the Red Sox, his seventh of the season.

-- In his most recent outing on Wednesday against the Cleveland Guardians, the right-hander threw three innings, allowing one earned run while surrendering five hits.
+- In his last time out on Friday, the righty tossed 6 1/3 innings against the New York Yankees, allowing one earned run while surrendering seven hits.

+- The 27-year-old has a 4.78 ERA and 7.3 strikeouts per nine innings in six games this season, while giving up a batting average of .282 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.